-• I will be committed to the mentoring of the graduate student during this early phase of their research career.
-I will be committed to the education and training of the graduate student as a future member of the scientific community.

-• I will be committed to the research project of the graduate student.
+- I will be committed to the mentoring of the graduate student during this early phase of their research career.
+I will be committed to the education and training of the graduate student as a future member of the scientific community. - •I will demonstrate respect for all graduate students as individuals without regard to gender, race, national origin, religion, disability, or sexual orientation, and I will cultivate a culture of tolerance among the entire laboratory. - I will be committed to the research project of the graduate student.
 I will help to plan and direct the graduate student's project, set reasonable and attainable goals, and establish a timeline for completion of the project.
-I recognize the possibility of conflicts between the interests of externally funded research programs and those of the graduate student, and will not let these interfere with the student's pursuit of his/her thesis/dissertation research.

-• I will be committed to meeting one-on-one with the student on a regular basis.

-• I will be committed to providing financial resources for the graduate student as appropriate or according to my institution's guidelines, in order for him/her to conduct thesis/dissertation research.

-• I will be knowledgeable of, and guide the graduate student through, the requirements and deadlines of his/her graduate program as well as those of the institution, including teaching requirements and human resources guidelines.

-• I will help the graduate student select a thesis/dissertation committee.
-I will assure that this committee meets at least annually (or more frequently, according to program guidelines) to review the graduate student's progress.

-• I will lead by example and facilitate the training of the graduate student in complementary skills needed to be a successful scientist, such as oral and written communication skills, grant writing, lab management, animal and human research policies, the ethical conduct of research, and scientific professionalism.
-I will encourage the student to seek opportunities in teaching
+I recognize the possibility of conflicts between the interests of externally funded research programs and those of the graduate student, and will not let these interfere with the student's pursuit of their thesis/dissertation research. - I will be committed to meeting one-on-one with the student on a regular basis. - I will be committed to providing financial resources for the graduate student as appropriate or according to my institution's guidelines, in order for them to conduct thesis/dissertation research. - I will be knowledgeable of, and guide the graduate student through, the requirements and deadlines of their graduate program as well as those of the institution, including teaching requirements and human resources guidelines. - I will help the graduate student select a dissertation committee.
+I will assure that this committee meets at least annually (or more frequently, according to program guidelines) to review the graduate student's progress. - I will lead by example and facilitate the training of the graduate student in complementary skills needed to be a successful scientist, such as oral and written communication skills, grant writing, laboratory management, animal and human research policies, the ethical conduct of research, and scientific professionalism.
+I will encourage the student to seek opportunities in teaching.

-• I will expect the graduate student to share common laboratory responsibilities and utilize resources carefully and frugally.

-• I will not require the graduate student to perform tasks that are unrelated to his/her training program and professional development.

-• I will discuss authorship policies regarding papers with the graduate student.
-I will acknowledge the graduate student's scientific contributions to the work in my laboratory, and I will work with the graduate student to publish his/her work in a timely manner prior to, and if necessary after the student's graduation.

-• I will discuss intellectual policy issues with the student with regard to disclosure, patent rights and publishing research discoveries.

-• I will encourage the graduate student to attend scientific/professional meetings and make an effort to secure and facilitate funding for such activities.

-• I will provide career advice and assist in finding a position for the graduate student following his/her graduation.
-I will provide honest letters of recommendation for his/her next phase of professional development.
-I will also be accessible to give advice and feedback on career goals.

-• I will provide for every graduate student under my supervision an environment that is intellectually stimulating, emotionally supportive, safe, and free of harassment.

-• Throughout the graduate student's time in my laboratory, I will be supportive, equitable, accessible, encouraging, and respectful.
+- I will expect the graduate student to share common laboratory responsibilities and utilize resources carefully and frugally. - I will not require the graduate student to perform tasks that are unrelated to their training program and professional development, nor will I impose requirements beyond those needed to complete a rigorous body of scientific work. - I will discuss authorship policies regarding papers with the graduate student.
+I will acknowledge the graduate student's scientific contributions to the work in my laboratory, and I will work with the graduate student to publish their work in a timely manner prior to, and if necessary, after the student's graduation. - I will discuss intellectual policy issues with the student with regard to disclosure, patent rights and publishing research discoveries. - I will encourage the graduate student to attend scientific/professional meetings and make an effort to secure and facilitate funding for such activities. - I will provide career advice and assist in finding a position for the graduate student following their graduation.
+I will provide honest letters of recommendation for their next phase of professional development.
+I will also be accessible to give advice and feedback on career goals. - I will provide for every graduate student under my supervision an environment that is intellectually stimulating, emotionally supportive, safe, and free of harassment. - Throughout the graduate student's time training under my supervision, I will be supportive, equitable, accessible, encouraging, and respectful.
 I will foster the graduate student's professional confidence and encourage critical thinking, skepticism and creativity.

-Adopted by the Division of Graduate Medical Sciences Steering Committee on January 5, 2010.
+Adopted by Graduate Medical Sciences PhD Steering Committee on 8/25/2020